e-tinkers/LCD-5110-Arduino-library/README.md

 - Print string on the LCD screen.
 The string can be either a c string array or string literal.
 Noted that both c string array and string literal will be loaded into SRAM during execution.
 To save memory usage, it is recommended to use F() macro or [PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) variable when calling `LCD5110.printStr()`.
 See example for the usage.

 **`void LCD5110.printImage(const char *image)`**
-- Print image[], image is an array[504] of pixels data.
+- Print image, image is an array[504] of pixels data.
 The method is expecting the image to be declared with PROGMEM modifier (that is, it get read from the program memory).
 See example for the usage.

 ## Extra
 [Nokia5110 LCD Image Creator](https://www.e-tinkers.com/nokia5110-lcd-image-creator/) is a web application that provides a pixel canvas for creating logo image to be used by LCD5110.
 The app will generate a logo array that you can be used as an image in the sketch.